Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/data.md

 See the [main page](https://terrafirmacraft.github.io/Documentation/1.18.x/data/custom/#item-sizes)! **Note: per the main page, this will not override blocks/items which specify their own weight/size**

 - 1st argument: An item ingredient which the size and weight values will apply to
-- 2nd arguemnt: A string which describes the weight and size values
+- 2nd argument: A string which describes the weight and size values
     - The format is `s=small, w=light`; the types *must* be separated by commas and types the may be shorted to their first letter:
         - size/s
             - Allowed values: `tiny`, `very_small`, `small`, `normal`, `large`, `very_large`, `huge`